Pekon Township

 Part of a popular tourist place and bird watching site, Inle Lake and Inlay Lake Wetland Sanctuary, lies in this township.

 Reportedly, the township's southern police station was occupied and razed by civilian fighters.
-There is an ongoing battle between civilian fighters and Myanmar Military troops.
+There is an ongoing battle between civilian fighters and Myanmar military troops.

+In late December 2023, various resistance groups of Operation 1111 were able to capture two junta military bases, Shwe Pyi Aye and Lwal Pator, in the township.